Ernesto Muyshondt: Biography

+In 2021, the Secretary General of the OAS, Luis Almagro, announced that he would appoint Ernesto Muyshondt as an advisor on security issues.

 In the legislative elections, held in February 2021, Muyshondt lost re-election for the Mayor of San Salvador against the candidate of Nuevas Ideas, Mario Durán.
-On 4 June 2021, he was placed under house arrest on suspicions of electoral fraud and illicit association with gangs.
+On 4 June 2021, after breaking his political alliance with Nayib Bukele, he was placed under house arrest on suspicions of electoral fraud and illicit association with gangs.
+His cousin Alejandro Muyshondts, who was also an advisor to President Bukele, was also arrested.
+The latter died in 2024 while in custody.
 On 6 June 2022, during a hearing against him, Muyshondt stated on the record that he had been so severely beaten in Mariona prison on three occasions that he had to be taken to hospital due to acute danger to his life.
 He was hospitalized in January 2023 following a "prolonged hunger strike".

 On 9 August, Muyshondt was acquitted by the Public Prosecution Service of the charge of embezzling taxpayers' money from sanitation workers, but the Attorney General's Office appealed against this verdict.
 On 19 October 2023, the legal deadline for Muyshondt to be released from prison was set to expire.
 On 19 October 2023, the legal deadline for Muyshondt to be released after two years in prison without a conviction was due to expire.
 One day before this deadline expired, on 18 October 2023, he was transferred to a psychiatric hospital.
 No public reasons were given for the measure.
 A report on Muyshondt's state of health requested by the psychiatric court at the end of October 2023 was still not available at the end of 2023.
 Muyshondt was convicted on 30 September 2025 of illicit association and electoral fraud committed in 2014 and 2015.
 He was sentenced to 18 years imprisonment.